vamsisaikrishna96/react-layout-builder-drag-drop/README.md

 Currently, this application has the below features:
 - Add Rows with columns
-- There is a ==Media Editor== by which you can add data to the elements post adding them to the columns.
+- There is a **MEDIA EDITOR** by which you can add data to the elements post adding them to the columns.
 - A wrapper is developed around each column / row and has the below functionalities.
   Row
   - Wrapper is only visible and actionable on hover